How do I know if a home

 Some additional costs to keep in mind:

 Unfortunately, if the real estate market declines, so will the value of your home.
-On the other hand, if the real estate market is on the rise, homeowners will benefit from the appreciation of their home value.
-Just like the financial markets in general, the only sure thing in the real estate market is that it will go up and it will go down.
+On the other hand, if the real estate market rises, homeowners will benefit from the appreciation of their home value.
+Just like financial markets in general, the only sure thing in the real estate market is that it will go up and it will go down.

-The impact of volatility in the real estate market is unavoidable, even if you're not a homeowner.
+The impact of volatility in the real estate market is unavoidable, even if you’re not a homeowner.
 If you rent and the real estate market is on the rise, you can surely expect your rent to increase.
 But rent prices do not always increase one-to-one with home prices.
-According to Redfin data, between Jan 2010 and Dec 2017, average home prices have increased by around 53%, but average rents have increased by around 26%.

 While a home is a considerable investment, there are many compelling reasons to make this huge purchase.

-Even if you don't buy a home, you still need to pay something for lodging.
+Even if you don’t buy a home, you still need to pay something for lodging.
 For most people, this is in the form of monthly rent.
-When you buy a home and pay a mortgage, you're actually saving into a permanent asset.
-Plus, you get the automatic protection against rising rent costs.
+When you buy a home and pay a mortgage, you’re actually saving into a permanent asset.
+Plus, you get automatic protection against rising rent costs.
 See how to value a home as an asset

-The most significant benefits to owning a home are likely not financial.
+The most significant benefits to owning your home are likely not financial.
 You want to buy a home because you want a place to call your own, a place that gives you freedom to live the life you want.
-Your reasons are often justifiably emotional, which is why the case for buying a home can't simply be rationalized by a financial model.
+Your reasons are often justifiably emotional, which is why the case for buying a home can’t simply be rationalized by a financial model.

 When weighing the costs and benefits of homeownership, it's natural to compare buying with other housing alternatives.